aitos-io/BoAT-ProjectTemplate/README.md

 input:
 ```

 Enter the blockchain that needs to be supported in the application here.
-Enter `9` to select the `venachain` blockchain.
+Enter `9` to select the `VENACHAIN` blockchain.

 ```
 input:9